koenvervloesem/tensorflow-addons-on-arm/README.md

 If you manage to make another combination work, please contribute your patches so other people can benefit too.

+## Download the wheel

+If you are not interested in building TensorFlow Addons yourself, you can download a [pre-built wheel of TensorFlow Addons 0.7.1 for Python 3.7 and armv7l](https://github.com/koenvervloesem/tensorflow-addons-on-arm/releases/tag/v0.7.1).
+This works with Q-engineering's TensorFlow 2.1.0 wheel, which you still have to install.

 ## Build requirements

 First make sure to have all build requirements.